 Resources for Practice

-For tools to help you start and run school reproductive health programs, see Reproductive Health Resources.
+For tools to help you start and run school reproductive and sexual health programs, see Reproductive and Sexual Health Resources.

 (1) Ralph, L.J & Brindis, C.D.
 (2010).
 Access to Reproductive Healthcare for Adolescents: Establishing Healthy Behaviors at a Critical Juncture in the Lifecourse.
 Current Opinion in Obstetrics and Gynecology.
 22:369-374.

 (2) Guttmacher Institute.
 (2012).
 New Government Data Finds Sharp Decline in Teen Births: Increased Contraceptive Use and Shifts to More Effective Contraceptive Methods Behind This Encouraging Trend. http://www.guttmacher.org/media/inthenews/2011/12/01/index.html

 (3) California Adolescent Sexual Health Work Group.
 (2010).
 2008 California Data for Adolescent Births, AIDS, STDs. http://www.californiateenhealth.org/uncategorized/now-updated-with-2008-data-ashwg-data-tables-and-charts-for-adolescent-births-aids-and-std.